 Recommended Reading: SEO Crawl Budgets: Monitoring, Optimizing, and Staying Ahead

-Clarity Audits can be used to imitate a particular bot and identify what issues specifically prevent them from accessing all site within the crawl budget.
+Clarity Audits can be used to imitate a particular bot and identify what issues specifically prevent them from accessing all sites within the crawl budget.

 Some of the issues this crawl might reveal include: